Regular Weekly Meetings

 Tuesday

-During term time, we have a Mother and Toddler Group that meets in the church at 10:30am.
+During term time, we have a Toddler Group that meets in the church at 10:00am.

-This is a happy social occasion to which parents and very young children are all welcome.
+This is a happy social occasion to which parents, grand parents and very young children are all welcome.

 Wednesday

-The ladies meet on alternate Wednesdays at 2:00pm in the afternoon.
+The ladies meet on alternate Wednesdays at 1:45pm in the afternoon, with a break in summer.
 The format is a devotional time, usually with a visiting speaker.

 See details of Speakers and Topics